mattkissel/mattckissel.com/content/posts/stories/riceball-lady-1/index.md

 draft = false
 customType = 'story'
 type = 'story'
-summary = 'TThis is a short story about a riceball lady to practice the use of "so"' tags = ['riceball'] categories = ['story']
+summary = 'A short story about a riceball lady to practice the use of "so"' tags = ['riceball'] categories = ['story']
 +++